 - “Open with..” context menu.

-- Progress bars for database update process.
+- Progress bars for the database update process.

 - Supports keyboard shortcuts.